 A business owner’s policy bundles general liability and property insurance in one plan.
 A BOP is often one of the most cost-effective commercial animal rescue insurance policies.

-This policy, also called errors and omissions insurance, can help cover expenses if someone sues your shelter for improper care of a dog, cat, or other animal.
+This policy, also called errors and omissions insurance (E&O), can help cover expenses if someone sues your shelter for improper care of a dog, cat, or other animal.

-Directors and officers insurance protects board members and officers against legal expenses if they are sued for a decision they made on behalf of your animal shelter.
+D&O protects board members and officers against legal expenses if they are sued for a decision they made on behalf of your animal shelter that led to financial loss.

 Workers’ compensation insurance is required in almost every state for animal shelters that have employees.
 It can cover medical costs for work-related injuries.